sfc-gh-jgainey/Snowpark_HOL/README.md

 Workshop highlights:

-* Set up your favorite IDE (e.g. Jupyter, VSCode) for Snowpark and ML
+* Set up VSCode for Snowpark and ML
 * Analyze data and perform data engineering tasks using Snowpark DataFrames
-* Use open-source Python libraries from a curated Snowflake Anaconda channel with near-zero maintenance or overhead
+* Use open-source Python libraries from the curated Snowflake Anaconda channel (https://repo.anaconda.com/pkgs/snowflake/) with near-zero maintenance or overhead
 * Deploy ML model training code on Snowflake using Python Stored Procedure
-* Create and register Scalar and Vectorized Python User-Defined Functions (UDFs) for inference
+* Create and register Scalar and Vectorized Python User-Defined Functions (UDFs) for batch inference
 * Create Snowflake Task to automate (re)training of the model